influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/math_operators.md

 ```

 ### Division
-You can divide by a constant.
+Perform division with a constant.

 ```sql
 SELECT 10 / "A" FROM "div"